rpechayr/old-www/Readme.md

 # Jekyll website source

-This is the code source for my [personal website](http://romain.pechayre.me).
+This is the code source for my previous personal website.
 It is using Jekyll and hosted on github pages.

+Head on to my new website: https://pechay.re